From breakfast to boozy bottomless brunches in Melbourne, explore our guide to all of the best spots of 2023!

 Norman South Yarra

-Rain or shine you can find a comforting beverage at Norman seven days a week, be it coffee from the takeaway window, or something a little harder from their signature bar cart.
-Located in the heart of South Yarra, it is the perfect brunch spot in Melbourne to meet-up with friends and relax.
-The multi-level venue is spacious yet warmly welcomes you inside.
-The menu compliments the atmosphere deliciously; feast on crumpets with vanilla coyo and hibiscus poached pears all while surrounded by lush greenery, whether you’re inside or al fresco.
-With an adorable menu options for kids, such as Dippy Eggs ($12) with cheesy bread soldiers, this is the brunch spot with a little something to make everyone smile.
+Rain or shine you can find a comforting meal at Norman – be it coffee from the takeaway window, or something a little harder from their signature bar cart.
+Located in the heart of South Yarra, it is one of our favourite brunch options in Melbourne to meet up with friends and relax.
+The multi-level venue is spacious yet warmly welcoming you inside.
+The menu compliments the atmosphere deliciously; feast on crumpets alongside your typical brunch and breakfast fare.
+With an adorable childrens menu, Norman South Yarra is the brunch spot with a little something to make everyone smile.

-Riché is the latest cafe contender on Bridge Road Richmond.
-The eatery brings a welcome pop of colour and a fresh attitude to the once booming, now, underrated strip.
+Found off Bridge Road in Richmond, Riché is an eatery that brings a welcome pop of colour and a fresh attitude to the once booming, now, underrated strip.
 Committed to breathing new life into the brunch experience, Riché offers a unique Asian-inspired menu within a vibrant space defined by its signature orange and navy blue colour scheme.
-From its inception the venue has been creatively tackling the COVID-19 restrictions with do-it-yourself breakfast kits delivered to your home.
-Today, guests can enjoy a delicious meal in-house or as takeaway (Citizens Park is only 10 minutes away).
+Famed for creatively tackling COVID-19 restrictions with home-delivered do-it-yourself breakfast kits, today we recommend enjoying your delicious meal in-house or as takeaway (Citizens Park is only 10 minutes away).
 Regardless, since its inception, Riché has earnt its spot as the home of the best breakfast in Melbourne.

 Tucked away in one of South Melbourne’s converted warehouses, this cafe doubles as a coffee roastery and general store; so you can always take a bag of beans, and a bit of the whimsy home with you.
 Open from 7am to 5pm, Monday to Sunday, brunch consists of anything from oysters by the half-dozen, to an open face steak sandwich.
-For something more gastronomic, pizza is available after 12pm on weekends, and you can also rely on a boozy brunch experience thanks to their wine and cocktail list, including non-alcoholic options, provides the perfect selection to keep your whole brunch crew satisfied.
-The eatery’s hearty menu is perfectly aligned with the cosy, rustic interior that draws you in from the street with the sweet smell of coffee beans and toasted sourdough.
+For something more gastronomic, pizza is available after 12pm on weekends, and you can also rely on a boozy brunch experience thanks to their wine and cocktail list.
+With non-alcoholic options and enough food to keep the whole crew satisfied, ST ALi is perfectly aligned with the cosy, rustic interior that draws you in from the street.